risingwavelabs/risingwave/CONTRIBUTING.md

 ### Sign the CLA

-Contributors will need to sign Singularity Data's CLA.
+Contributors will need to sign RisingWave Labs' CLA.